0xs34n/blockchain-cli/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache-2.0 License - see the [LICENSE.txt](LICENSE.txt) file for details

 ## Acknowledgments